marcov/weather-station/README.md

 This is (almost) all of the code required to setup and run the weather station website at [meteo.fiobbio.com](http://meteo.fiobbio.com).

+> **Old**:
-The main set of applications are now containerized and running using the Docker container engine.
+> The main set of applications are now containerized and running using the
+> Docker container engine.
-The long term goal is to have everything running inside a container, and to able to build the whole environment from this Git repository.
-Even better, use a k8s-like platform to manage all containers.
+> The long term goal is to have everything running inside a container,
+> and to able to build the whole environment from this Git repository.
+Even better, use a
+> k8s-like platform to manage all containers.

+**Update**:
+All applications are not containerized and running in a kubernetes cluster!
+For simplicity the cluster is a local minikube instance created with the driver **none** (bare-metal).

 ## Hardware
 * Davis Vantage Pro2